wty-yy/KataRL/README.md

 # KataRL

-## Introduce 介绍
+## Introduce

 KataRL is a testing framework for reinforcement learning(RL), functions:

-- Easy to train agent interacts with the specified environment (gym), only change the bash command.
+- Easy to train agent interacts with the specified environment (gym), only change the shell command.
 - Use [Weight and Bias(wandb)](https://wandb.ai/) to record and display the training logs.
 - Model weights save and load.